authomedia/analytics-mgmt-v1/README.md

 `npm run watch` will continually rebuild the application as your source files change.

 `npm run dev` will run `npm start` and `npm run watch` in parallel.

+### Developing

+The `public/index.html` file contains a `<script src='bundle.js'>` tag, which means we need to create `public/bundle.js`.
+The `rollup.config.js` file tells Rollup how to create this bundle, starting with `src/main.js` and including all its dependencies.

 ## License